-Absent a thorough grasp of the historical context, in other words, King’s career could be–and sometimes has been–reduced to little more than a picture of the man on a postage stamp, one of his slogans on a bumper sticker, or a boiler plate, full-page ad for a retail sale on his national holiday.
-In the aftermath of the election of Barack Obama to the Presidency in 2008, however, members of the “Commentariat,” those purveyors of opinion pieces in the local, regional, and national press, had a field day trying to explain how the mixed-raced Senator from Illinois had managed to secure election to the nation’s highest office and what that event meant in the context of the nation’s long struggle to secure civil rights for all its citizens.
-Moreover, these questions would be even more important in January 2009, when Obama prepared to take the oath to defend the Constitution as President of the United States.
+Absent a thorough grasp of the historical context, in other words, King’s career could be–and sometimes had been–reduced to little more than a picture of the man on a postage stamp, one of his slogans on a bumper sticker, or a boiler plate, full-page ad for a retail sale on his national holiday.
+In the aftermath of the election of Barack Obama to the Presidency in 2008, however, members of the “Commentariat,” purveyors of opinion pieces in the local, regional, and national press, had a field day trying to explain how the mixed-raced Senator from Illinois had managed to secure election to the nation’s highest office and what that meant in the context of the nation’s long struggle to secure civil rights for all its citizens.
+Moreover, these questions would be even more important in January 2009, when Obama took the oath to defend the Constitution as President of the United States.

 So, I wondered, what if we began our course, in January 2009, not in the post-Civil War South but with a unit on the significance of Obama’s victory in November 2008?
 We might consider reactions to Obama’s election from several politically-savvy journalists across the ideological spectrum, paying close attention to the historical forces they cited to explain the outcome, as well as how they interpreted the significance of his inauguration.
 Then–and only then–would we turn to the late nineteenth century, to examine the creation of the Jim Crow system, how it was enforced, and why it lasted so long.
 Grounding the study of the Modern Civil Rights Movement between the election of Barack Obama and the origins and development of Jim Crow, in other words, might enable my students better to appreciate the achievements of the Movement, its leaders, and its thousands of heroic “foot soldiers.”